programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Example 2

-{% include figure.html filename="ocr-with-google-vision-and-tesseract2.png" caption="Figure 2: First two pages of “Aelfric's Life of Saints”" %}
+{% include figure.html filename="ocr-with-google-vision-and-tesseract2.png" caption="Figure 2: First two pages of “Aelfric's Life of Saints”, with several highlighted sections indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |
 | --------- | --------- |